Talk: Nasu Kinoko X Urobuchi Gen

 Uro: Well, with erotic games, they're made with the foresight that they're going to make the users fantasize no matter what.

 Nasu: 5 or 6 games come out a week, so I think a lot of people shy away from them as games that require a lot of stamina to keep up with.
-Personally, though, I'd like to enjoy a brand-new game within one or two days, in a short time period...that's why I love Kikokugai.
-(Laughs)
+Personally, though, I'd like to enjoy a brand-new game within one or two days, in a short time period...that's why I love Kikokugai. (laughs)

-Uro: Hahaha!
-(Laughs) You know, since I make a living off making games, I've completely lost my idea of how many hours of gameplay = satisfaction.
-I spend dozens of hours on action games, so...
-(Laughs)
+Uro: Hahaha! (laughs) You know, since I make a living off making games, I've completely lost my idea of how many hours of gameplay = satisfaction.
+I spend dozens of hours on action games, so... (laughs)

 Nasu: I think you pretty much have to go to consumers with an action game for it to survive, don't you think?
 Because PC users want these erotic games that they can enjoy within a short time span, get through quickly, and find something to "moe" about.
 They're looking for a more compact experience.

-Uro: I thought Daiakuji would change the erotic game world, but they still keep coming out day after day...so it's like nothing's really changed.
-(Laughs)
+Uro: I thought Daiakuji would change the erotic game world, but they still keep coming out day after day...so it's like nothing's really changed. (laughs)

 Nasu: I don't think typical studios possess the stamina it takes to create a game like Daiakuji...we adults don't have the time we used to, you know?
 University students, now they have a lot of time on their hands, so their perspective changes.
-Since they have so much time, they may prefer games that they can enjoy for longer...which will survive?
-(Laughs)
+Since they have so much time, they may prefer games that they can enjoy for longer...which will survive? (laughs)

 Uro: Full-time workers and university students do use their time quite differently.

-Nasu: We usually get home around 9 or 10 PM...once we eat and take a shower, we only have about two hours to play games...and if I had two hours, then I'd play Devil May Cry.
-(Laughs)
+Nasu: We usually get home around 9 or 10 PM...once we eat and take a shower, we only have about two hours to play games...and if I had two hours, then I'd play Devil May Cry. (laughs)

-Uro: "Hahahaha!"
-(Laughs)
+Uro: "Hahahaha!" (laughs)

 Q: Sim games these days truly take hours upon hours to complete.
 Once people grow up and get jobs, they find that they don't have the time to really play through games anymore...